Sujata Koirala: Career

-Koirala is the Immediate Chief of the International Relations Department of Nepali Congress and a member of the Central Working Committee.
-She is the former Deputy Prime Minister and Minister for Foreign Affairs of Nepal.
-She is the second women to become deputy prime minister in Nepal.
-The first, Shailaja Acharya, was Koirala's niece.
+Koirala is the Immediate Chief of the International Relations Department of Nepali Congress and a member of the party's Central Working Committee.
+She is a former Deputy Prime Minister and Minister for Foreign Affairs of Nepal.
+She is the second woman to become deputy prime minister in Nepal.
+The first, Shailaja Acharya, was Koirala's cousin.

-International Affiliations
+International affiliations

 Koirala is an active member of several international committees including the following: